bakajikara/sfutils/README.md

 ### samples/ Directory
 Each sample is saved in FLAC format (for SF2) or OGG Vorbis format (for SF3).

-For SF2 files, stereo-linked samples are automatically detected and combined into a single stereo FLAC file with two channels.
+For SF2 files, stereo-linked samples are automatically detected and combined into a single stereo FLAC file with two channels.\
 For SF3 files, stereo samples are saved as separate mono OGG files (e.g., `sample_L.ogg` and `sample_R.ogg`).

 Each audio file has a corresponding .json file with the following information:

 - `sample_name`: Sample name
-- `sample_type`: "mono" or "stereo"
+- `sample_type`: "mono", "stereo_left", "stereo_right" or "stereo"
 - `start_loop`: Loop start position (relative to sample start)
 - `end_loop`: Loop end position (relative to sample start)
 - `original_key`: Original pitch (MIDI note number, 0-127)